Create or participate in a marketing/outreach/incentive program to promote/achieve residential energy/water use reduction and energy efficiency.

 Increase financial and environmental sustainability by enabling and encouraging walkable housing and retail land use.

-Use design to create social trust and interaction among neighbors: modify the city zoning ordinance and zoning map to allow, without variance or rezoning in at least one district, developments that meet the prerequisites for LEED for Neighborhood Development certification.
+Use design to create social trust and interaction among neighbors and allow developments that meet the prerequisites for LEED for Neighborhood Development certification.

 Develop efficient land patterns that generate community health and wealth.

-Organize or participate in a community planning/placemaking/design process for the city/a mixed use district.
+Organize or participate in a community planning/placemaking/design process for the city/a mixed-use district, including specific community engagement practices that engage cultural and income diverse community members.

 Adopt development ordinances or processes that protect natural systems and valued community assets.